burelant/sgolay_robust/README.md

 * `[y0, s] = sgolay_robust(y,10,2,10,"interpolation_method","makima")`
 * `[y0, s] = sgolay_robust(y,10,2,10,"interpolation_method","makima","MaxIter",50)`

+## Warning

+The parameters of the filter should be appropriately set to avoid overfitting.
+Using a large polynomial order value is therefore not a good idea, even if the script performs a certain regularization of the data during the IRLS procedure (matrix inversion according to Moore-Penrose).

 ## Disclaimer

 Author: Antoine BUREL

 The script is licensed under the CC0 1.0 Universal terms.
-See [LICENSE](./LICENSE) file.
+See the [LICENSE](./LICENSE) file.

 The author accepts no responsibility for the use of the script.